 While strawberry plants produce runners, they don’t put all their reproductive eggs in the same basket.
 Each strawberry plant devotes significant energy to genetic diversification through seed production.
 Strawberry seeds come from strawberry flowers which come from strawberry buds which are formed in the crowns of established strawberry plants.
 There are some variances of flower bud, flower, and strawberry production depending on which type of strawberry plant is considered (see the Strawberry Variety page for more details).
 The most common of these types is the June-bearing strawberry, and it will be considered here.

 During the late summer and early fall, strawberry plants begin forming flower buds within their crowns.
 During this period, adequate water, light, and nutrients are critical.
 The flower buds form prior to winter and then move into dormancy (along with the rest of the plant) as the temperature drops.
 When temperatures again warm in late winter or early spring, the plants revive and immediately begin the transformation of the flower buds into flowers sitting atop stalks.
 These flowers, like most flowers, are then pollinated by insects and other pollinators.
 The result of pollination is a large mass of (usually red) accessory tissue studded with individual seed-containing fruits (there are also white strawberries, however).
 These achenes are attractive to birds and other creatures (including humans!) and are eaten.
 They are then digested.
-The remains, including many viable seeds, are then deposited in different locations to sprout and begin again the life cycle of strawberry plants.
+The remains, including many viable seeds, are then deposited in different locations to sprout and begin the life cycle of strawberry plants again.

 Life Cycle of Strawberries: Life Span

 The life arc of strawberries begins with the establishment of a new plant, peaks two to three years later, and then proceeds toward senescence and death two to three years following its peak.
 Under ideal conditions, a strawberry plant can live up to 5-6 years.
-After 3 productive years, however, they usually begin to loss of vigor, and the production of strawberries begins to decline rapidly.
+After 3 productive years, however, they usually begin to lose vigor, and the production of strawberries begins to decline rapidly.
 Eventually, as age progresses and the strawberry plant weakens, strawberries usually succumb to ubiquitous opportunistic fungi or other environmental pathogens.
 The death process usually commences with spots, defects, and browning of previously healthy plant tissues and ends with a brown, withered, decomposing mass.

 Life Cycle of Strawberry Plants: Conclusion